 A short while ago I bought a rusty Regula 25 cuckoo clock movement on eBay for $26.95, with free shipping.

-After the movement arrived, I disassembled it, gave the parts a good, gentle scrub with an SOS pad, a brass brush, and water, then tossed them into the ultrasonic cleaner for 20 minutes at 25 degrees C., rinsed them in water, then wiped them with paper towels soaked in isopropyl alcohol to drive the water out of the parts.
+After the movement arrived, I disassembled it, gave the parts a good, gentle scrub with an SOS pad (a bad idea: crumbs of steel wool get everywhere), a brass brush, and water, then tossed them into the ultrasonic cleaner for 20 minutes at 25 degrees C, rinsed them in water, then wiped them with paper towels soaked in isopropyl alcohol to drive the water out of the parts.

 While I had the movement apart, it was easy to calculate the ideal pendulum period by counting gear teeth.